apapaefs/TwoSinglet_H3H2H1/README.md

 An example input file exists: ```LHC-NewScalars.in```.

-IMPORTANT: Note that for now, the MHatMin and MHatMax cuts have to be set to be slightly below and slightly above the chosen mass for the ```iota0``` particle, otherwise this wil l note work!
+IMPORTANT: Note that for now, the MHatMin and MHatMax cuts have to be set to be slightly below and slightly above the chosen mass for the ```iota0``` particle!